ericbratu/Canvas-Echo-Assistant/README.md

 As of August 2021, students are no longer able to link their Canvas profile to their Amazon Echo to ask their Echo questions regarding their Canvas schedule.

-Therefore, I created an Echo "skill" that students can utilize to ask their Echo certain questions regarding their Canvas!
+Therefore, I created this **UNOFFICIAL** Canvas Echo "skill" that students can utilize to ask their Echo certain questions regarding their Canvas!

 ## Setup